 Temptation More informally, temptation may be used to mean "the state of being attracted and enticed" without anything to do with moral, ethical, or ideological valuation; for example, one may say that a piece of food looks "tempting" even though eating it would result in no negative consequences.
 Religious usage Temptation has implications deeply rooted in Judaism and the The Old Testament, starting with the story of Eve and the original sin.
 In the text of the Lord's Prayer, the King James Version uses "temptation" to translate the Greek word πειρασμός peirasmos.
 This word has nothing to do with "temptation" with moral-ethical or spiritual-eschatological overtones.
 Non-religious usage Temptation is usually used in a loose sense to describe actions which indicate a lack of self control.
 In advertising, "temptation" is a theme common to many of the marketing and advertising techniques used to make products more attractive.
 See also References

 Creation of man from clay Fashioning a man out of clay According to Genesis 2:7 "And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul."According to the Qur'an[23:12–15], God created man from clay.According to greek mythology (see Hesiod's poem Theogeny), Prometheus created man from clay, while Athena breathed life into them.According to Chinese mythology (see Chu Ci and Imperial Readings of the Taiping Era), Nüwa molded figures from the yellow earth, giving them life and the ability to bear children.According to Egyptian mythology the god Khnum creates human children from clay before placing them into their mother's womb. انا خلقنا الانسان من صلصال من حمإ مسنون reference from sour at alhijer holy Quran

-Tree of life The tree of life is a fundamental widespread myth (mytheme) or archetype in many of the world's mythologies, religious and philosophical traditions.
+Tree of life Motif in art and culture The tree of life is a fundamental widespread myth (mytheme) or archetype in many of the world's mythologies, religious and philosophical traditions.
 It is closely related to the concept of the sacred tree.
-The tree of knowledge, connecting to heaven and the underworld, and the tree of life, connecting all forms of creation, are both forms of the world tree or cosmic tree, according to the Encyclopædia Britannica, and are portrayed in various religions and philosophies as the same tree.
+The tree of knowledge, connecting to heaven and the underworld, and the tree of life, connecting all forms of creation, are both forms of the world tree or cosmic tree, and are portrayed in various religions and philosophies as the same tree.
 Religion and mythology Various trees of life are recounted in folklore, culture and fiction, often relating to immortality or fertility.
 Ancient Slavic Ancient Iran Gaokerena is a large, sacred Haoma planted by Ahura Mazda.
 Haoma is another sacred plant due to the drink made from it.
 Haoma is the Avestan form of the Sanskrit soma.
 Another related issue in ancient mythology of Iran is the myth of Mashyа and Mashyane, two trees who were the ancestors of all living beings.
 Baha'i Faith Europe